DV

 What is the difference between VOO and VYM?

-VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap strategy, while VYM (Vanguard High Dividend Yield Index Fund ETF Shares) tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
+VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach, while VYM (Vanguard High Dividend Yield Index Fund ETF Shares) tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both VOO and VYM?